-Electric scooters, motorcycles and moped are becoming an increasingly popular mode of transport, especially because the coronavirus situation has forced some people to consider private transport, and the 2030 ban on petrol, diesel and hybrid vehicles is drawing closer.
+Electric scooters, motorcycles and moped are becoming an increasingly popular mode of transport, especially due to the 2030 ban on petrol, diesel and hybrid vehicles is drawing closer.

 If you’re looking for more information before you take the plunge and buy an electric scooter, look no further than our blog.
 Here, we’ve covered your most frequently asked questions, from what counts as an electric scooter, to how to charge them, and everything in between.

 For the purpose of this feature, when we talk about electric scooters, we mean the ones you sit on with a step-through frame and a platform to rest your feet.
 Please note that this shouldn’t be confused with kick electric scooters, or PLEVs.

 An electric scooter is much like any other scooter that you’ll find, except it’s powered by a rechargeable battery.
 You’ll find that you’ll likely get the same experience with an electric scooter as with the petrol or diesel varieties, though tests suggest that the performance of electric scooters and motorcycles is usually a little better than their gasoline-powered counterparts.

 We recently updated our list of the best electric scooters on the market – take a look here.

 Are e-scooters legal in the UK?